biosimulations/biosimulations/docs/concepts/Visualizations.md

 5. Identify the Vega signals and data sets whose values are intended to be rendered with the values of attributes of simulations of SED-ML documents and the results of reports of SED-ML documents (Vega signals and data sets with the key `sedmlUri`).

-6. Set the values of these Vega signals and data sets equal to the values of the indicated attributes of SED-ML simulations and the resutls of SED-ML reports.
+6. Set the values of these Vega signals and data sets equal to the values of the indicated attributes of SED-ML simulations and the results of SED-ML reports.
 As illustrated below, SED-ML reports should be encoded as lists of objects that represent the results of each SED-ML dataset.
 Data sets with multidimensional values should be captured using nested lists.

 7. Use Vega-Embed  to render the resultant Vega visualizations.